 - Movements are low impact and place very little strain on your joints

-- With correct guidance, it can be very safe for people of all body types and ages
+- With the correct guidance, it can be very safe for people of all body types and ages

 - Pilates tends to focus quite a bit on the detail – excellent form is very important